UBC-CIC/Research-Innovation-Knowledge-Graph/docs/DeploymentGuide.md

 --profile [PROFILE NAME]
 ```

-This step creates the IAM role called **amplifyconsole-vpri-backend-role** that will be used on the next step.
+This step creates the IAM role called **amplifyconsole-knowledge-graph-backend-role** that will be used on the next step.

 The **Deploy to Amplify Console** button will take you to your AWS console to deploy the front-end solution.